jfrog/tome/docs/reference/python_api.md

 ## Output Formatters

+* **Separation of Concerns:** Your main command logic focuses on processing and returning data, while formatters handle the presentation.
+This makes your code cleaner and easier to maintain.
+* **Flexible Output:** Easily provide multiple output formats (like human-readable text, JSON, CSV, etc.) for the same command, catering to different users or a_utomation needs without changing the core command logic.
+* **Consistency:** Output handling, including error presentation when combined with `TomeException`, can be standardized across your commands.
+* **Reusability:** Common formatter functions can potentially be reused across different commands if they handle similar data structures.

 stdout/stderr: the the decision to send all messages, but the final output of the command, including info, warnings, and errors, to `stderr` follows a deliberate design choice that aligns with common practices in many CLI tools and